LePhenix47/HRnet-Data-Table_npm-package/README.md

 * `search`: (optional) A boolean value that determines whether the table should have a search bar.
 The default value is `false`.

 * `sort`: (optional) A boolean value that determines whether the table should be sortable.
-The default * value is `false`.
+The default value is `false`.

 * `filter`: (optional) A boolean value that determines whether the table should be filterable.
-The * default value is `false`.
+The default value is `false`.

 * `scroll`: (optional) A boolean value that determines whether the table should have scrolling.
-The * default value is `false`.
+The default value is `false`.

 * `height`: (required if scroll is set to true) A number value representing the height of the table in pixels.

 * `info`: (optional) A boolean value that controls the display of information about the data table, * such as the current page and number of entries displayed.
 The default value is true.

 * `lengthMenu`: (optional) An array of numbers that specifies the entries to be shown in the table, for example: `[10, 25, 50, 100]`.
 The user can then select how many entries they want to see from a  drop-down menu.
-The default value is [10, 25, 50, 100].
+If no props were added it will use the default value which is `[10, 25, 50, 100]`.

 * `paging`: (optional) A boolean value that determines whether the table should be paginated.
 By default, this is set to `true`, but it can be disabled by setting it to `false`.
 However, if scroll is enabled, paging will be automatically disabled and vice-versa.